On expansions for nonlinear systems, error estimates and convergence issues: Convergence results and issues

-where $A_i \in \mathcal{M}_d(\K)$ and $u_i \in L^1((0,T);\K)$.
-When well-defined, its solution is denoted $x(t;A,u,p)$.
-The main goal of this section is to prove \cref{Prop:CV_Prod_Matrix} which asserts that Sussmann's infinite product expansion for system \eqref{affine_lin_syst_q} converges locally (i.e.\ for small matrices or small controls).
+The main goal of this paragraph is to prove \cref{Prop:CV_Prod_Matrix} which asserts that Sussmann's infinite product expansion for system \eqref{affine_lin_syst_q} converges locally (i.e.\ for small matrices, small controls or small time).

-Before proving this result, we need a definition for an ordered infinite product (given in \cref{def:conv.lazard.prod.matrices} below) and a sufficient condition for its convergence (given in \cref{Lem:CS_CV_prod_matrix} below).
+Before proving this result, we need a definition for an ordered infinite product (given in \cref{def:conv.lazard.prod.matrices} below) and a sufficient condition for its convergence (given in \cref{Lem:CS-CV-prod-matrix} below).

 Defining the ordered product of a family of matrices indexed by a length-compatible Hall basis is straightforward, because there exists an indexation of the family by $\N$ which is compatible with the order induced by the Hall basis (since it does not involve infinite segments).
 Hence, one is brought back to the classical case of a sequence of products and usual definitions and convergence criteria can be used.